Young at Heart (Doris Day and Frank Sinatra album)

 Young at Heart was a 10" LP album released by Columbia Records as catalog number CL-6331, on November 1, 1954, containing songs sung by Doris Day and Frank Sinatra from the soundtrack of the movie Young at Heart.

 The UK version, released by Philips Records as catalog number BBR 8040, featured 5 Doris Day songs (excluding "Just One of Those Things") and 3 Sinatra tracks (replacing "Someone to Watch Over Me" with "You Can Take My Word For It Baby" and "I'm Glad There Is You", which were not featured in the film).

+The album debuted on Billboard magazine's Best-Selling Pop LP's chart in the issue dated February 5, 1955, peaking at number 15.

 On May 31, 2004 the album was reissued, combined with You're My Thrill, as a compact disc by Sony BMG Music Entertainment.
 (In fact, though the CD was entitled "You're My Thrill/Young at Heart," the four added tracks that were added to "You're My Thrill" when it was retitled "Day Dreams" were included, as well as four extra tracks not included in either album originally.)